Recovery

-Depression and bipolar kill.
+DEPRESSION and bipolar kill.
 Simple.
-Some fifteen percent in the highest risk category of major depression and 20 percent untreated bipolar victims will die by our own hand.
+Some fifteen percent in the highest risk category of major depression and 20 percent untreated bipolar victims will die by their own hand.
 A great many more than that will make the attempt.
 And many more still will die by "accident" or "slow suicide" through reckless behavior or personal abuse and neglect.

 According to the Centers for Disease Control, suicide is the ninth leading cause of death in the US (about 30,000 a year), well above homicide (at about 20,000 a year).
 Women will make the most attempts, but men will be by far more successful, by a margin of four to one.
 In teens and young adults, suicide is the third-leading cause of death, after accidents and homicides, more than all natural diseases combined.